Feeds:

 Much of humanity does or has done, anyway.
 It may be that the tyranny of the immediate has dulled this appetite in us moderns.
 We cremate instead of bury.
 We watch our population rates decline.
 We think only a little about the past and perhaps even less about the future.

 If this is a fair description, then we have become impoverished.
-Now and here are important, but so is where we can from.
+Now and here are important, but so is where we came from.
 So is where we’re going.
 So is that other day, the one we will not, cannot see.

 The rambunctious hilarity of restored Israel’s joy, as it is splashed across the canvas of Isaiah 61 at any rate, spares a thought for the future.
 For longevity.
 For the stubborn lingering of fame.
 For offspring.